Joseph Mifsud: Career

-Connection to George Papadopoulos
+Connection to George Papadopoulos and Carter Page

 In March 2016, shortly after George Papadopoulos was named as a foreign policy advisor to the Trump campaign, Mifsud met Papadopoulos in Rome.
 They later met again in London, where – according to Papadopoulos – Mifsud claimed "substantial connections to Russian officials" and introduced Papadopoulos to a Russian woman that he falsely claimed was Putin's niece.
 At a meeting in April, Mifsud told Papadopoulos that he had learned that the Russian government had "dirt" on Hillary Clinton.
 Mifsud has acknowledged meeting Papadopoulos, but denied Papadopoulos's specific allegations.
 On 10 May 2016, Papadopoulos repeated the information to the Australian High Commissioner in London, Alexander Downer, who was accompanied by Australian diplomat Erika Thompson, that "the Trump team had received some kind of suggestion from Russia that it could assist this process with the anonymous release of information during the campaign that would be damaging to Mrs Clinton (and President Obama)."
 Downer later reported to American authorities that Papadopoulos had apparently known about Russia's theft of Democratic National Committee emails before it was publicly reported.
 Papadopoulos denies having told Downer this.
 The FBI then launched an investigation into possible connections between Russia and the Trump campaign.
 Mifsud was interviewed by the FBI in February 2017 while visiting the United States to speak at a conference.
 Mifsud left the United States on 11 February 2017.

 Mifsud has been claimed to be an intelligence agent by various sources.
 Former FBI Director James Comey has described Mifsud as a "Russian agent".
 Papadopoulos and other critics of the investigation of Russian interference in the 2016 campaign, such as Republicans Jim Jordan and Devin Nunes, have suggested Mifsud might be a Western intelligence agent instructed to entrap Papadopoulos in order to justify an investigation.
 A December 2019 Justice Department Inspector General report found no evidence Mifsud was an FBI informant, or that his involvement with Papadopoulos was related to any FBI operation.
 U.S. Attorney General William Barr and U.S. prosecutor John Durham met with Italian intelligence officials in Rome in late September 2019 to learn more about Mifsud and his contacts.
 Italian officials denied that Italian intelligence services were involved.

-Missing person
+While the connection between Mifsud and Papadopoulos is well-established, Carter Page belatedly admitted to greeting Mifsud: